Suyog-Bauskar/atten_policy/policy.md

-android.permission.READ_PHONE_STATE \n
-Required to know if user is on call while taking attendance
+android.permission.READ_PHONE_STATE, Required to know if user is on call while taking attendance